 Breaux Bridge Crawfish Festival, Breaux Bridge: Held each May, this is the festival where you can eat your weight in mudbugs, shimmy your way to victory in the zydeco dance contest and set your lawn chair in front of the Crawfish or Festival stage to hear incredible local music.
 We love cheering on the critters during the crawfish races.
 If you are too excited to wait for the festival, try making your own crawfish étouffée using the recipe from three-time Breaux Bridge Crawfish Festival étouffée cook-off champion Mike Huval.

 Red River Revel, Shreveport: An October tradition, the Revel is recognized as the largest outdoor arts festival in North Louisiana.
 Shop beautiful works from more than 140 visual artists and hear live entertainment on three stages.
 There’s a great children’s area, with art projects, a Ferris wheel and a geological dig site, too.

 International Rice Festival, Crowley: It seems Crowley is best known for two things: producing one of the country’s largest rice crops and throwing one of southwest Louisiana’s biggest parties!
 The October festival has been going on for nearly 80 years and a carnival, frog derby, queen’s pageant, parade and live music are among its many features.

-Bogalusa Blues & Heritage Festival, Bogalusa: Though a new event, the inaugural Bogalusa Blues and Heritage Festival is a younger festival, created in 2011 to celebrate and promote music heritage.
+Bogalusa Blues & Heritage Festival, Bogalusa: The Bogalusa Blues and Heritage Festival is a younger festival, created in 2011 to celebrate and promote music heritage.
 The first festival generated a lot of buzz and was named New Event of the Year by the Louisiana Association of Fairs and Festivals.
-The September festival pays tribute to Bogalusa’s amazingly rich music history.
+Held each September, the festival pays tribute to Bogalusa’s amazingly rich music history.
 The music lineup is packed and in between acts, check out the abundant food vendors and crafts booths.

 French Food Festival, Larose: This October festival celebrates the Cajun way of life, from dancing to boat building, and pays particular attention to foods from Cajun kitchens.
 Sample traditional Bayou Lafourche dishes, like shrimp boulettes, crawfish fettuccine and tarte a la bouille, a custard pie.